LEFT TURN SIGNALS

 prevent yellow trap.

 Version 8 was first used in 1975 in Michigan.
-Maryland later started using it:
+Maryland later started using it.
+It was also used in a few

 - Each driver turning on a flashing red must stop before turning.